 The adoption of predictive modeling in procurement has emerged as a transformative approach to optimizing inventory control and enhancing supply chain efficiency.
 Throughout this study, key insights have been identified regarding the role of predictive analytics, spend forecasting, and data integration in procurement decision-making.
 One of the primary findings is that predictive procurement models significantly improve demand forecasting accuracy by leveraging historical spend data, machine learning algorithms, and external market indicators.
-These models enable organizations to anticipate demand fluctuations, minimize stock shortages, and reduce leading cost-effective excess inventory, procurement strategies.
+These models enable organizations to anticipate demand fluctuations, minimize stock shortages, and reduce excess inventory, leading to cost-effective procurement strategies.